7 Side Hustles Great Cooks and Chefs Can Start for Extra Cash

 So keep your day job and get started on any of the following culinary side hustles.

-1. Sell a Product
+1. Sell a Food Product

 Perhaps one of the most obvious ways to earn extra income as a professional chef is to sell your food.
 If you love making salsa, or you think your bread is the best around, why not sell it?

 Farmer’s markets can be a good place to start.
-You can lease a stall for weekly gigs or even monthly appearances, depending on how much time you have to commit to a business, and what your local farmer’s markets have available.
+You can lease a stall for weekly gigs or even monthly appearances, depending on how much time you have to commit to a business and what your local farmer’s markets have available.

 Farmers’ markets can be a good place to start selling your culinary creations.